raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 |`'zero'`|`'emptyB'`|
 |`'zero'`|`'one'`|

-If we wish to simulate the actions of the two recognizers operating concurrently, we could do so if we had a finite state automaton with nine states, one for each of the pairs of states that `a` and `b` could be in.
+If we wish to simulate the actions of the two recognizers operating concurrently, we could do so if we had a finite-state automaton with nine states, one for each of the pairs of states that `a` and `b` could be in.

 It will look something like this: